drteeth/elixir-es-cqrs/slides.md

 ???

-* Simplified model of a shopping cart
-* Add apples, pears and pretzels, then realized that pretzels are nasty and took them out
-* The state of the cart is the product of apply each event in sequence
-* Cart state is derived from the events
-* Current state is lossy
-* They bought apples and pears, but considered buying the pretzels
+# They bought apples and pears, but considered buying the pretzels

 ---
 class: middle